Ailes lawyer demands retraction and written apology for Facebook post

 Cunningham’s remarks were posted on the PCNR website and appeared in the April 2 edition of that newspaper.
 The March 26 edition of the publication included a news report attributed to the “staff” and headlined “Hawkins Continues Divisive Actions” that reported she had “failed to remove the libelous material.”
 The article said “Hawkins appears resolute to force a legal confrontation for herself and possibly the village.”
 The article did not state how the village government could be tied to or be responsible for a Facebook post.

 File photos by K.E.
 FoleyDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.